Chuck, Wilson and the emergence of artificial minds in human-AI conversations: Interpretationist Realism about Characters

-Humans engage in the co-simulation of characters in imaginative role-playing games—a phenomenon observed in both children and adults \citep{kapitany2022pretensive}.\footnote{It also is possible for humans to simulate characters individually.
+Humans engage in imaginative role-playing games---a phenomenon observed in both children and adults \citep{kapitany2022pretensive}.\footnote{It also is possible for humans to role-play or more broadly simulate characters individually.
 Examples include characters in dreams, imaginary friends and heard voices \citep{davies2023explaining, parish2024hearing}.
 While some amount of character simulation is considered psychologically normal, such as children having imaginary friends, other kinds of character simulation are pathologised \citep{isler2017tulpas, powers2017varieties}.
-For example, Dissociative Identity Disorder (DID) as defined in the DSM-V involves `[a] disruption of identity characterized by two or more distinct personality states, which may be described in some cultures as an experience of possession' \citep{apa2013diagnostic}.}
+For example, Dissociative Identity Disorder (DID) as defined in the DSM-V involves ‘[a] disruption of identity characterized by two or more distinct personality states, which may be described in some cultures as an experience of possession’ \citep[292]{apa2013diagnostic}.} Consider,